panospd/gitter/README.md

 ## Simply go to the root of the gitter folder and run sudo ./uninstall.sh

-### The command will uninstall all scripts from your /usr/local/bin/ folder
+### The command will uninstall all gitter scripts from your /usr/local/bin/ folder

 # License